Opendigitalradio/ODR-AudioEnc/README.md

  * 1 if some options were not understood, or encoder initialisation failed
  * 2 if the silence timeout was reached
  * 3 if the AAC encoder failed
- * 4 it the ZeroMQ send failed
+ * 4 it sending data over the network failed
  * 5 if the input had a fault

 The `-R` option to get ODR-AudioEnc to restart the input